A topic from the subject of Calibration in Chemistry.

 • Deionized Water

-1. Turn on the pH meter and allow it to warm up for 10 minutes.
+1. Turn on the pH meter and allow it to warm up according to the manufacturer's instructions (usually 10-30 minutes).

-2. Rinse the beaker with deionized water and pour a small amount of pH 4 buffer solution into it.
+3. Pour a small amount of pH 4 buffer solution into a clean beaker.

-4. Adjust the calibration knob on the pH meter until the reading matches the known pH of the buffer solution (pH 4).
+6. Use the calibration knob (or function) on the pH meter to adjust the reading to match the exact pH of the buffer solution (4.00).

-• The calibration should be performed at room temperature to minimize errors caused by temperature fluctuations.
+• The calibration should be performed at room temperature (or the temperature specified in the instrument manual) to minimize errors caused by temperature fluctuations.
+If your instrument has automatic temperature compensation (ATC), ensure it is functioning correctly.

-• The pH meter should be recalibrated periodically to maintain accuracy.
+• The pH meter should be recalibrated periodically (at least daily, or as per the manufacturer's instructions) and before and after each set of measurements to maintain accuracy.

 Significance: